-Mean First-day Turnover for NYSE and Nasdaq IPOs, 1983-2023
+Mean First-day Turnover for NYSE and Nasdaq IPOs, 1983-2024

 The sample is composed of the IPOs of U.S.-based companies with an offer price of at least \$5.00 and listed on the NYSE (excluding NYSE American and NYSE MKT issues after the merger in 2008) or Nasdaq (excluding Nasdaq small cap issues before October 2005 and, after Sept.
-2005, Nasdaq capital market issues), excluding ADRs, unit offers, SPACs, closed-end funds, REITs, partnerships, banks and S&Ls, and stocks not listed on CRSP (CRSP includes Amex, NYSE, and NASDAQ stocks).
+2005, Nasdaq capital market issues), excluding ADRs, unit offers, SPACs, closed-end funds, REITs, natural resource limited partnerships, small best efforts offers, banks and S&Ls, and stocks not listed on CRSP (CRSP includes Amex, NYSE, and NASDAQ stocks).
 Turnover is volume divided by shares issued.
 Volume is the maximum of the first three days, which is almost always the first day.
-For 2004-2023, first-day volume is used unless the second day volume is more than five times the first-day volume.
 Shares issued excludes over allotment options, but includes the global offering size.
 To adjust for institutional features of the way that Nasdaq and NYSE-Amex volume are computed, we use the procedure discussed in Appendix B of Xiaohui Gao and Jay Ritter's 2010 Journal of Financial Economics article "The Marketing of Seasoned Equity Offerings."
 Prior to February 1, 2001, we divide Nasdaq volume by 2.0.
 This accounts for the practice of counting as trades both trades with market makers and trades among market makers.
 On February 1, 2001, a "riskless principal" rule went into effect, that resulted in a reduction of approximately 10% in reported volume.
 Thus, for February 1, 2001 to December 31, 2001, we divide Nasdaq volume by 1.8.
 During 2002, securities firms began to charge institutional investors commissions on Nasdaq trades, rather than the prior practice of merely marking up or down the net price, resulting in a further reduction in reported volume of approximately 10%.
-Thus, for 2002 and 2003, we divide Nasdaq volume by 1.6.
+Thus, for 2002 and 2003, we divide Nasdag volume by 1.6.
 For 2004 and later years, in which much of the volume of Nasdaq (and NYSE) stocks has been occurring on crossing networks and other venues, we use a divisor of 1.0, reflecting the fact that there are no longer important differences in the reporting of Nasdaq and NYSE volume.
-Approximately 30 IPOs with adjusted first-day turnover of less than 1% of the issue size are excluded.
+36 IPOs from the 1980s and 1990s with adjusted first-day turnover of less than 1% of the issue size are excluded.